 It’s an addiction.

-After confessing my self harm to my head of year at the age of 13, I was informed of my “incredible stupidity”, followed by the remark “I don’t understand how someone of your intelligence could think that self harm was the answer.”
+After confessing my self harm to my therapist at the age of 13, I was informed of my “incredible stupidity”, followed by the remark “I don’t understand how someone of your intelligence could think that self harm was the answer.”

 Retrospectively, I suppose a part of her, however consciously the notion had been formed, was aiming to wound my ego-to cause me to bounce back happily and snap out of the habit.
 She was pulling, recklessly, at my own self-torturing, egotistical view of myself as someone who lusted after bravery and was far too bold to lose in the face of life.